Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - Statistics & Research

-These estimates are experimental and last weeks GVA (income based) figures [GVA(I)] should be regarded as the official GVA estimates.
-The estimates published by the ONS today show GVA in ‘real’ terms (using Chained Volume Measures, CVM) using the production approach [GVA(P)].
-Where the GVA(P) results differ significantly from the existing GVA (I) measure, the latter should take precedence.
-GVA(P) current price estimates are included in the ONS publication to enable users to compare the two current price measures directly.
-For more information see the ONS website.
+These estimates are experimental and GVA (income based) figures should be regarded as the official GVA estimates.
+Where the GVA (production based) results differ significantly from the existing GVA (income based) measure, the latter should take precedence.

-- Between 1998 and 2012 GVA grew in real terms by 30 per cent in Wales.
-The increase in Wales was the 7th highest of the twelve UK countries and regions.
-London had the highest growth at 53 per cent; West Midlands the lowest at 19 per cent.
+- Between 2013 and 2014 GVA grew in real terms by 0.4 per cent in Wales, compared to an increase of 3.4 per cent in the UK.
+The increase in Wales was the lowest of all UK countries and regions.
+London had the highest increase, followed by the East of England.

-- The Isle of Anglesey was the NUTS3 area with the lowest GVA per head in the UK in 2013 (at 48.6 per cent of the UK less extra-regio average per head), whilst Cardiff and the Vale of Glamorgan are ranked the highest NUTS3 area in Wales and 34th (of 139 NUTS 3 regions) in the UK.
+- The Isle of Anglesey was the NUTS3 area with the lowest GVA per head in the UK in 2015 (at 52.9 per cent of the UK less extra-regio average per head), whilst Cardiff and the Vale of Glamorgan was ranked the highest NUTS3 area in Wales at 89.9 per cent.

 Tel: 029 2082 5017